FredsTechVerse/FredzTech/README.md

 * 🌍  I'm based in Nyeri,Kenya.
 * ✉️  You can contact me at [alfredgithinji87@gmail.com](mailto:alfredgithinji87@gmail.com)
-* 🧠  I'm currently learning PHP
+* 🧠  I'm Currently learning Foundations of User Experience (UX) Design, Learning How to Learn
 * 🤝  I'm open to collaborating on interesting fullstack web applications built with the MERN Stack.

 ### Badges